nathanlane/nathanlane.github.io/src/content/post/markdown-elements/index.md

 Ordered

-1. Lorem ipsum dolor sit amet
+1. First, gather your materials
-2. Consectetur adipiscing elit
+2. Next, prepare your workspace
-3. Integer molestie lorem at massa
+3. Finally, begin the creative process

 4. You can use sequential numbers...
 5. ...or keep all the numbers as `1.`